 Each RFID product should have its specific privacy capability statement (PCS) form to address the privacy capabilities of the RFID integrated circuit (the chip), or the tag, or the interrogator (tag reader).
 The RFID operator needs this to better assess what countermeasures are present in the product to reduce the privacy risks of the application.
 This can be done by using the information in the PCS forms for the RFID products that constitute the hardware components of an RFID system.
 Some of the privacy capabilities are fixed in a product, others comply with a particular edition of a protocol standard but need to be invoked as part of the application, while others have been added by the product manufacturer as propriety enhancements for use in applications.

 Many of the privacy capability features on the form are linked to the command codes specified in the RFID standards.
-As examples, for the ISO/IEC 18000-63:
+The table below show details for two of the most common protocols:

 |Feature||Protocol Command Code||Product|